Seattle reduces police funding, signals deeper cuts ahead

 Defunding advocates oppose the militarization of U.S. police forces and say officers are called on to deal with issues like addiction, mental illness and homelessness that could be better addressed by social services.
 Law-enforcement supporters say cuts to police spending will lead to more crime.

-The council begins 2021 budget talks in September and Mayor Jenny Durkan and Police Chief Best have signaled their willingness to rethink policing and consider $76 million in proposed cuts to the department's 2021 budget.
+The council begins 2021 budget talks in September and Mayor Jenny Durkan and Best had earlier signaled their willingness to rethink policing and consider $76 million in proposed cuts to the department's 2021 budget.
 The revised 2020 budget came after a council inquest into the department, which revealed that 56% of 911 calls are for non-criminal activity and only 3% of calls result in arrest.

 The rebalanced budget reduces executive pay and eliminates 100 police officers.
 It also reduces the budget for travel, public affairs, training and recruitment and makes cuts to specialized units like SWAT, harbor patrol, homeland security, mounted patrol and officers in schools.
 The budget also removes officers from the city's homeless outreach team.
 More than a dozen business and neighborhood groups signed a letter from the Downtown Seattle Association opposing that move.